MyThemeShop Review – A Superb Value WordPress Theme Club!

-When you’ve found a theme you like the look of, you can click through to the theme’s product page.
-Here, you’ll be able to read more about the theme’s main features, plus you’ll get an idea of the theme’s popularity — each theme includes a community rating out of five.
+When you’ve found a theme you like the look of, you can click through to its product page.
+Here, you’ll be able to read more about the theme’s main features, plus you’ll get an idea of its popularity — each theme includes a community rating out of five.

 As you’d expect from one of the top theme sellers around, each theme also comes with its own demo (or demos).

-Before you buy a theme, I’d strongly recommend spending a few minutes exploring this demo.
-You’ll be able to sample the theme’s layouts, try out the different customization options, and get a general idea of how the theme looks and performs.
+Before you buy a theme, I’d strongly recommend spending a few minutes exploring its demo.
+You’ll be able to sample its layouts, try the different customization options, and get a general idea of how the theme looks and performs.